 3. Don’t Record Every Single Comment

 This is the most significant feedback we received from numerous experts in varying forms.
-The more you engage in the note-making process, the more you will understand the valuable nuggets of information you should record.
-There is no way that your wrist will be able to cope with every word your teacher or lecturer says, but there are note-taking techniques you can try.
+The more you engage in the note making process, the more you will understand the valuable nuggets of information you should record.
+There is no way that your wrist will be able to cope with every word your teacher or lecturer says, but there are note making techniques you can try.

 Along with not writing every word, the key point is NOT to try to learn your notes verbatim also.
 You need to understand the material or you will simply trip yourself up when it comes to taking exams and tests.